Queen Mary Midwifery Services

 Bridget Mensah

-I am excited to start Queen Mary Midwifery!
+Welcome to Queen Mary Midwifery!

 I trained as a Registered Nurse and a Registered Midwife in Ghana, West Africa where I was born and raised.
-I have a total of 32 years work experience.
+I have a total of 39 years work experience.
 My passion for Midwifery has its origin from my mother who practiced as an Independent Midwife for over 30 years.
 I had the privilege to work alongside my mother and also worked diligently in various hospitals in Ghana.
 In November 2000, I left the country to take up a new nursing appointment in the United Kingdom.

-I am married and have two adult girls.
+I have two adult girls.
 Both girls were delivered in Ghana with the gentle hands of midwives.
 In 2002, my family and I relocated to Saskatchewan, Canada where I worked as a Registered Nurse at the Royal University Hospital in Saskatoon until March 2008.
 This is when I successfully completed the Multi-Jurisdictional Midwifery Project (MMBP) at the University of British Columbia, for qualified midwives trained outside of Canada.

 I returned to Saskatchewan after the program and moved to the neighbouring city of Regina where I became the first full time practicing Midwife in the city.
 As the first practicing midwife, I had the responsibility to educate the health region staff about the role of the midwife.
 I actively helped organize workshops and gave presentation to the various care providers who are involved with women and children’s health.

 My other immediate responsibility was to directly supervise and mentor newly recruited midwives.
 I was also involved in different committees to help with effective integration of midwifery services in Regina.
-In addition, I worked directly with the Saskatchewan College of Midwives as a Professional Conduct Committee member, along with my involvement in developing the Continuing Competency program for midwives in Saskatchewan.
+In addition, I worked directly with the Saskatchewan College of Midwives as a Professional Conduct committee member, along with my involvement in developing the Continuing Competency program for midwives in Saskatchewan.
 My involvement in various committees has helped me greatly in providing competent and collaborative care to my clients.

 While completing my bridging program, I fell in love with BC.
 So in 2015 I moved here as a member of the Midwives Association of British Columbia and worked with Ostara Midwifery for two years.
 I then joined Haven Midwifery until September 2018 when I started Queen Mary Midwifery as a solo midwife.